Why should I get an editor anyway?

 Writing is very, very difficult on its own.
 Writing and reading at the same time is just too difficult.

 But, at the same time, it was a thoroughly transformative experience.
 There I was, submitting a text I spent a long time on, agonising over how to convey all I knew to someone with none of the prior experience, in what felt like an impossibly tight word limit, to an editor who did not care what I went through to write it.
-Every time, they would unceremoniously drop a quarter of what I wrote, rewrite another quarter, and rearrange the remaining half, with no regard for my blood, sweat and tears.
+Every time, they would unceremoniously delete a quarter of what I wrote, rewrite another quarter, and rearrange the remaining half, with no regard for my blood, sweat and tears.
 And every time, it made the text ten times better.

 It also forced me to become a much better writer.
-I thought I was pretty good at writing before, but having an editor go over my output made me realise I was only capable of being pretty good at writing, and I had to pay attention to and consider what the edits I was seeing were telling me about my writing if I wanted to actually become good.
+I thought I was pretty good at writing before, but having an editor go over my output made me realise I was only capable of being pretty good at writing.
+I had to pay attention to and consider what the edits I was getting were telling me about my writing if I wanted to actually become good.
 I just didn't know what I was lacking until I started working with someone whose job it was to know those things.

 And that's why you should always get an editor.
 It doesn't necessarily mean hiring a professional—it's great if you can get friends or family to do some editing for you.
 Just make sure you're getting someone who will be honest in their feedback—you want your editor to be courteous and constructive, but you don't want them to be nice and attempt to spare your feelings instead of fixing the text where it needs fixing.